SHTOOLS/SHTOOLS/src/pydoc/pyplmbar_d1.md

 # Parameters

 `lmax` : integer
 :   The maximum degree of the associated Legendre functions to be computed.
-If `lmax` is -1, allocated memory will be deallocated.

 `z` : float
 :   The argument of the associated Legendre functions.